Emirhan1699/Grid-Maintenance-Analysis/README.md

 ## 📌 Project Overview

 Electrical grid reliability is critical for minimizing service disruptions and ensuring continuous energy delivery.
-This project was developed to evaluate the observed impact of scheduled grid maintenance operations on power outages across various regional operational centers.
+This project was developed to evaluate the quantitative impact of scheduled grid maintenance operations on power outages across various regional operational centers.

-By transforming raw grid outage and maintenance data into actionable business intelligence, the dashboard provides analytical visibility into how maintenance activities are associated with changes in outage frequency, customer impact, and total outage duration.
+By transforming raw enterprise grid outage and maintenance data into actionable business intelligence, the dashboard provides analytical visibility into how proactive maintenance interventions influence outage frequency, customer impact, and total outage duration.

 ### 🏗️ Project Architecture & Workflow